NyakundiNickson/Nick-s-Fries-Prototype/README.md

-# Nick-s-Fries-Prototype a  website samle with a nice flow
+# Nick-s-Fries-Prototype a  website sample with a nice flow